 First of all, if you are trying to educate yourself on mortgage rates, you may be having a hard time just Googling “mortgage rates.”
 Typically, the results yielded will be from different lenders claiming they have the best rates.
 If you haven’t figured it out already, there are A LOT of ads for mortgages on the web.
 You’ve probably seen a ton of different rates from a ton of different lenders.
 But if you’re not actually looking into that right now and just want to learn more about mortgage rates in general, we are here to help.

 Wonder how mortgage lenders and banks even come up with interest rates in the first place?
 Wonder why a lot of mortgage rates are so different?
-Well, to better understand all of that, you need to fully understand how mortgage rates are determined.
-One of the most important aspects to successfully obtaining a mortgage is securing a low interest rate.
+To better understand all of that, you need to understand how determined mortgage rates fully.
+One of the most important aspects to successfully obtaining a mortgage is securing a low-interest rate.
 After all, the lower the rate, the lower the payment each month.
 The smallest even quarter of a percent of a change could mean thousands of dollars in savings or costs annually.
 And even more over the entire term of the loan.
 Keep in mind – mortgage terms often last a very long time!
 When you are offered a rate, it will either be a whole number, such as 2%, or 2.125%, 2.25%, 2.375%, etc. The next stop after that is 6%, then it repeats itself.
 Get it?
-For all your math minds, this should not be too tricky to you!
+For all your math minds, this should not be too tricky for you!
 So, how are mortgage rates set?
 There are many different factors.
-If you just want to determine whether rates are going to rise or fall, they say that the best indicator is the movement of the 10-year Treasury bond yield.
+If you just want to determine whether rates will rise or fall, they say that the best indicator is the movement of the 10-year Treasury bond yield.
 Most mortgages are sold as lasting for 30 years.
 But the average mortgage is paid off or refinanced within ten.
-Treasuries are backed by the “full faith and credit” of the United States, so you can feel confident in their determinations.
+Treasuries are backed by the “full faith and credit” of the United States so that you can feel confident in their determinations.

 Want more great blogs on everything property and mortgage-related in the DC and Arlington, Virginia Area?
 Visit GJR.